sajidhamdard/learnjavascript/Interview Questions/interview-questions-hindi.md

 ### What is deep copy ?
 How to perform deep copy of an object?
 Deep copy  refers to creating a separate and independent copy of an object, with its own set of properties and values.
 This means that any changes made to the copied object will not affect the original object.

-To perform deep copy of an object in Hinglish, you can think of it like creating a photocopy of a document.
+To perform deep copy of an object, you can think of it like creating a photocopy of a document.
 Just as a photocopy is an exact replica of the original document, a deep copy of an object is an exact replica of the original object.

 In code, you can perform a deep copy of an object using methods such as `JSON.parse(JSON.stringify(object))`, which converts the object to a JSON string and then parses it back into a new object.
 Another way is to use libraries like `lodash` or `jQuery` that have built-in functions for deep copying objects.